frost-community/frost/server/README.md

 # Frost/server
-The server core of the Frost
+The server env of the Frost

 ## License
 Released under the [MIT](LICENSE) license.